VoxelGroup/Katas.Code.SnakesAndLadders/README.md

 ## General Requirements

 - Application must use the console for input and output.
-- Use an object oriented languaje, preferably C#. (provide instructions on how to run the application)
+- Use an object oriented languaje, preferably C#. (provide instructions on how to run the application).
 - Implement the requirements focusing on writing the best code you can produce.

+## Evaluation
+- Produce code that is readable and maintainable, object oriented design principles.
+- UATs should be backed up by test.

 ## Code submission